isomerpages/moe-nationaljc/resources/events/_posts/2021-03-12-post-Singapore International Science Challenge (SISC) 2021.md

 12 March 2021, Friday    1500 to 1600   Opening Ceremony

-15 March 2021, Friday    0830 to 1200   Educator Symposium (Close for registration)
+15 March 2021, Friday    0830 to 1200   Educator Symposium (Closed for registration)

 15 March 2021, Friday    1600 to 1730   Closing Ceremony